a6h15hek/a6h15hek/blogs/microapp.md

 - Iframe Integration: Embeds one application within another using iframes.

 #### Repository Setup
 The Microapp repository should be well-structured, with separate folders for backend and frontend code to enhance clarity and organization.
 Establishing generic rules for folder and file naming conventions is essential.
-Additionally, the repository should include all necessary commands to start both the service and view in production and development environments, as well as to run test cases.
+Additionally, the repository should include all necessary commands to set up the development environment, create production build packages, and run test cases.
 This approach ensures a streamlined and consistent setup process.

 - Testing Library: The repository should include a testing library for writing test cases to ensure code quality and functionality.
 - CI/CD Pipeline: Settings for Continuous Integration and Continuous Deployment (CI/CD) should be configured to automate the build, test, and deployment processes.